aashigupta1202/exl-machine-learning/README.md

-# exl-machine-learning
-10 data sets for practicing machine learning (Both supervised and unsupervised).
+# Datasets for practicing machine learning.